 Map

-Our estimates indicate that noise and vibration from the STIB metro affect more than 12,500 residents in Brussels, spread across half of the city’s municipalities: Anderlecht, Auderghem, Brussels-City, Etterbeek, Koekelberg, Molenbeek, Woluwe-Saint-Lambert and Woluwe-Saint-Pierre.
-Had the M7 trains continued to be deployed on lines 2 and 6, up to two-thirds of Brussels municipalities would have been affected.
+The noise and vibrations from the STIB-MIVB metro affect the residents along lines 1 and 5, spread across half of Brussels' municipalities: Anderlecht, Auderghem, Brussels City, Etterbeek, Koekelberg, Molenbeek, Woluwe-Saint-Lambert and Woluwe-Saint-Pierre.
+If the M7 trains continue to be deployed on lines 2 and 6, two-thirds of Brussels' municipalities would be impacted.

-Thanks to our interactive map, you can visualise the affected areas along the metro network, based on a simulation using official data.
+Thanks to our interactive map, you can view a simulation of the areas affected along the metro network.

 The map and the estimation are based on official sources: